The Complete Guide to Cannabis Cultivation Nutrients

 What does silica do for plants?

-Silica improves heat and drought stress, increases insect and fungi resistance, and creates robust and rigid cell walls.
+Silica improves heat and drought stress, increases insect and fungi resistance, and creates robust and rigid cell walls by depositing amorphous silica SiO2 within the cell wall structure, acting as a physical and chemical barrier (Exley, 2016).

 How often should I give my plants nutrients in coco coir?